- Road to the Kentucky Derby

 Marylou Whitney Stables

 Marylou Whitney is a philanthropist and socialite with residences in New York, Florida and Kentucky.
-Whitney was introduced to horse racing by her second husband, Cornelius Vanderbilt Whitney, who's family was a major force in thoroughbred racing.
+Whitney was introduced to horse racing by her second husband, Cornelius Vanderbilt Whitney, whose family was a major force in thoroughbred racing.
 In 2011, Marylou Whitney was awarded the Eclipse Award of Merit for a lifetime of outstanding achievement in thoroughbred racing.
 She is a major contributor to the Secretariat Center at the Kentucky Horse Park, and a founding member of the Thoroughbred Retirement Foundation, supporting many efforts to find new careers for horses after their racing days.

 Indian Charlie--Elusive Bid, by Elusive Quality